 Onsite Sewage Disposal Systems and/or Private Wells (by locality):

 Establishment and Plan Review (for all localities in the NRHD):

-Plan review fees for hotels, bed & breakfasts, restaurants, summer camps, and campgrounds are $40 each.
-The annual permit fee for these establishments are also $40 each.
+Plan review fees for hotels, bed & breakfasts, restaurants, summer camps, and campgrounds are $40 each and then an additional $40 for the permit fee.
+Thereafter, the annual permit fee for these establishments will also be $40 each

 Food Service Establishments:

 Food Service Permit Application Procedure and Submission of Plans

 Mobile Food Establishment Plan Review and Application Packet